Live Group Training Programme via Zoom

 There is a creative beauty in the process of a community working with curiosity, aliveness and the willingness to step into the unknown, as it co-organises, integrates perspectives, and works towards collective decisions.
 Even seemingly mundane tasks, when done with reverence have a depth and meaning that warms the heart.
 There is a sacred quality in the collective decisions we arrive at, and in the responsibilities and actions we take with ihsan (excellence, beauty) as we bring those decisions to life.

 In this learning journey of Sacred Collaborative Leadership we will be giving value to our presence together.
-We won’t be perfect.
+This will mean moments where we intentionally slow down, and moments where timeliness is critical.
+We won’t always be perfect.
 We will stumble and fall forwards into greater understanding as we relate within the scent of sacredness, both in what we achieve together and the process of how we get there.

 We will also draw in aspects of the Engaged Surrender foundational strand to WiN’s Five Strand Activism Model.